WTF is

 How do I get treated?

-• There are no specific treatments for hepatitis A.
+• There are no specific treatments, or a cure for hepatitis A, healthcare providers typically focus on managing symptoms.

 • The body will clear, or cure, the infection on its own over the course of a few weeks to a few months.